Every year it seems Google gives us a new ranking factor.

 And, in 2017, there was a more significant push for more HTTPS websites.

-Now, in 2018, mobile page speed looks to be the next big ranking factor to focus on.
+Now, mobile page speed looks to be the next big ranking factor to focus on.

 All that said, John Mueller assures us that “awesomeness” is the key to ranking in Google.